cfw-guide/cemu.cfw.guide/_pages/en_US/troubleshooting.md

 If you are also getting this behavior on Windows, try using `Debug` -> `Use Cemuhook H264` or otherwise request assistance on our Discord Server.

+### Other miscellaneous issues with Breath of the Wild

+Emulation isn't a perfect science and new or old problems can surface, or ones that don't match other descriptions.
+If you do encounter something that isn't listed here, check the [full Cemu Wiki listing of issues for Breath of the Wild](https://wiki.cemu.info/wiki/The_Legend_of_Zelda:_Breath_of_the_Wild)

+If what you're having problems with is not listed there, please make sure that your GPU supports Vulkan 1.1 or OpenGL 4.5; if it doesn't you will not have full support which will result in a multitude of game-breaking bugs.

+If you do have confirmed support, the safest bet is to:

+1. Disable all 3rd party mods and test the result; many mods cause problems.

+1. Disable all graphicPacks except for FPS++ and then see if the issue stops.

+1. Try renaming your shaderCache folder to see if it's the cause of the problem.
+If the shaderCache isn't the culprit, you can rename your shaderCache folder back to its original name in order to resume using it after a Cemu restart.

+1. Unfortunately not all issues are repairable; you should always try to fully redump the game, update, and DLC from your Wii U console.

+You may always visit us on our Discord to see if we can figure out the problem together.